CognitiveModeling/InteractiveClimateMuseum/readme.md

 ################################################################################

-##### 5.1.3 ScrollbarVRSupport (in Assets - Scripts - PanelScripts)
+##### 5.1.3 ButtonVRSupport (in Assets - Scripts - PanelScripts)

 ###### 5.1.3.1 Description
-This script handles the clicks/pointers that the player performs with the Vive controllers on the scrollbars of the panels.
+This script handles the clicks/pointers that the player performs with the Vive controllers on the buttons of the panels.
+(In the Desktop version you can scroll through one large text, in VR you can click through smaller text tiles.)
-It is not assigned in the editor at the beginning, but the helper script ToggleVRSupportHelper assigns it to every toggle.
+The script is not assigned in the editor at the beginning, but the helper script ToggleVRSupportHelper assigns it to every toggle.

 ###### 5.1.3.2 Attributes
-- a scrollbar assigned via ToggleVRSupportHelper
+- a button assigned via ToggleVRSupportHelper
 - an event system assigned via ToggleVRSupportHelper

 ###### 5.1.3.3 Methods